Join Our Mailing List

 What It Takes to Stay Secure - and Within the Law

-The Cyber Security and Resilience Bill introduces ambitious new standards for digital resilience across the UK.
-Compliance isn't just ticking a box - it's a shift in how organisations govern, secure, and audit their digital infrastructure.
+The Cyber Security and Resilience (Network and Information Systems) Bill (Bill 329) introduces ambitious new standards for digital resilience across the UK.
+With 5 Parts and 61 sections, the legislation creates comprehensive regulatory frameworks covering incident reporting (Part 2, Chapter 2), enforcement powers (Part 2, Chapter 3), strategic priorities (Part 3, Chapter 2), and national security directions (Part 4).
+Compliance isn't just ticking a box - it's a fundamental shift in how organisations govern, secure, and audit their digital infrastructure.
 Meeting these standards will demand clear governance, technical maturity, and operational discipline.

 Key Requirements